Skip to main content

 The board is chaired by the Police and Crime Commissioner.
 The other core members are: (click links for more information)

-The board may also invite representatives from agencies as appropriate for the business of the board, including (but not limited to):
+The board may also invite representatives from other agencies appropriate for the business of the board.

 How does the CJB work?